-Warts are caused by various strains of human papillomaviruses.
+Warts are caused by various strains of the human papilloma virus.
 Different strains may cause warts in different parts of the body.
-Warts can be spread from one location on the body to another or from person to person by contact with the wart.
+Warts can be spread from one location on the body to another or from person to person by contact with the virus.
 The main symptom is a fleshy, painless growth on the skin.
-Common areas affected include the hands, feet, and genitals.Treatment may include topical medications and removal through medical procedures.
+Common areas affected include the hands, feet, and genitals.Treatment may include topical medications and removal or destruction through medical procedures.

-Psoriasis is a chronic autoimmune disease that mainly affects the skin.
-It is non-contagious.
+Psoriasis is a non-contagious, chronic autoimmune disease that mainly affects the skin but can also affect nails and joints.
 A reddish, scaly rash is commonly found over the surfaces of the scalp, around or in the ears, the elbows, knees, navel, genitals and buttocks.
 Experts are not sure what causes psoriasis.
 Most believe there is a genetic component that can be triggered by a prolonged injury to the skin.
 Psoriasis is a chronic condition.
 Some people have periods with no symptoms, while others live with signs and symptoms all the time.
 For some people psoriasis can be seriously disabling.
-Although there is no current cure for psoriasis, there are treatments that can help with the symptoms.
+Even though there is no cure for psoriasis, there are numerous advancements in treatment.

 A rash indicates an abnormal change in skin color or texture.
 Rashes are usually caused by skin inflammation, which can have many causes.
-There are many types of rashes, including eczema, granuloma annulare, lichen planus, and pityriasis rosea.
+Depending on your type of rash, a biopsy might be required.